ITensor/website/docs/book/trg.md

 ## The TRG Algorithm

-We can use TRG to compute the above network, which is just equal to a single number @@Z@@ (since there are no uncontracted external indices).
-The TRG approach is to locally replace individual @@A@@ tensors with pairs of lower-rank tensors which guarantee the result of the contraction remains the same.
+TRG is a strategy for computing the above 2d network, which is just equal to a single number @@Z@@ (since there are no uncontracted external indices).
+The TRG approach is to locally replace individual @@A@@ tensors with pairs of lower-rank tensors which guarantee the result of the contraction remains the same to a good approximation.
 These smaller tensors can then be recombined in a different way that results in a more sparse, yet equivalent network.

 Referring to the original @@A@@ tensor as @@A\_0@@, the first "move" of TRG is to factorize the @@A\_0@@ tensor in two different ways: